jorrizza/sinatra-mvc/README.md

     PATH="/var/lib/gems/1.9.1/bin/:$PATH"

-First, you'll need to download the source tree.
-Since this is a development project, you'll have to use the latest and greatest release (e.g. the Mercurial tip) for the time being.
+The simplest method is using Rubygems.
 For Debian, use `gem1.9.1` instead of `gem`.

+    # gem install sinatra-mvc

+Or for the latest and greatest, you can need to download the source tree.
+It's available on both [Github][8] and [Bitbucket][9], but both are only mirrors of the development tree at wasda.nl.

     $ cd $HOME/src
     $ hg clone https://bitbucket.org/jorrizza/sinatra-mvc
     - or if you prefer github -
     $ git clone git://github.com/jorrizza/sinatra-mvc.git
     $ cd sinatra-mvc
+    $ rm sinatra-mvc-*.gem
     $ gem build sinatra-mvc.gemspec
-    # gem install sinatra-mvc-0.0.1.gem
+    # gem install sinatra-mvc-*.gem

 Now we've got sinatra-mvc installed, let's start our own project.